GSA/piv-guides/_devconfig/ssh-all.md

   * Your PIV/CAC contains an authentication key pair and public certificate.
   * Using the PIV/CAC key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access.

-## Use PIV/CAC for SSH from a Windows Computer
+## Use PIV/CAC for SSH from a Windows-Based Computer

 ### Hardware and software requirements

   * A PIV/CAC
-  * Windows-based computer or workstation
+  * Windows-based computer
   * A smartcard reader
   * PuTTY-CAC application
   * Pageant application